MissKay/js-course/week_two.md

 ```
 window.onload = triangle();
 ```
-Now that we have our canvas, let’s start to draw lines on the canvas to create our triangle.
+Now that we have our canvas, let's start to draw lines on the canvas to create our triangle.
 ```
 function triangle() {
 	var canvas = document.getElementById(“canvas”);